pablogottifredi/doc-example/README.md

 $ curl -X GET http://localhost:9001/s3helper/buckets/list
 ```

-#### 6. Run a test
+#### 7. Run a test
 Over the folder .... runs XXX, that contains a batery of test with the happy path
 ```
 $ npm test
 ```

 ### Environment values reference
-In this section describe each environment value, even when was depecreated
+In this section we describe each environment value, even when was depecreated
 Provide a .env.example (or similar) with the local environment configured

 Do you have services exclusivelly in the cloud?
 Don't upload in the local example the team credential (even if a dev team credential), but indicates in ENV config list that must config in mandatory way.

-This is an example, does not assume that the reader have info about the context
+This is an example, you should not assume that the reader have info about the context

 ```
 TAG: autogenerated valued by scripts